Nareshix/rsql/rsql-core/src/note.md

 consider using a vector instead of hashmap. realistically an app usulaly wouldnt have that many cached statements in the first place

 consider SQLITE_STATIC instead of  SQLITE_TRANSIENT in ToSql

+5. Conditional Certainties (Depends on Inputs)

+These operators are non-nullable only if specific conditions are met regarding their arguments.
+A. COALESCE / IFNULL

+COALESCE(a, b, c) returns the first non-null value.

+    Rule: The result is nullable: false if at least one of the arguments is known to be non-nullable.

+    Example: COALESCE(nullable_column, 0) -> Never Null.

+B. Comparison Operators (=, >, <, etc.)

+    Rule: Result is nullable: false if and only if both Left and Right sides are nullable: false.

+    Example: non_null_col > 5 -> Never Null.

+    Counter-Example: nullable_col > 5 -> Nullable (because NULL > 5 is NULL).

+C. CASE Expressions
+code SQL

+CASE
+    WHEN condition THEN result_a
+    ELSE result_b
+END

+    Rule: Result is nullable: false if:

+        An ELSE branch exists.

+        AND result_b (the else) is non-nullable.

+        AND all THEN results (result_a, etc.) are non-nullable.

+    Note: If ELSE is missing, SQL defaults to ELSE NULL, so it becomes nullable.

+D. CAST

+CAST(x AS T)

+    Rule: Result is nullable: false if x is non-nullable.

+    Caveat: In some engines (like BigQuery SAFE_CAST or Postgres try_cast), a cast failure returns NULL.
+For standard CAST, if the input implies a valid value, the output is non-null.